bahaasalha/Algorithm-Java/README.md

 The [algs4 booksite](http://algs4.cs.princeton.edu/) is open to everyone and contains a wealth of supplementary information, including synopses of the textbook and Java code that you will be using throughout the course.

-## Copyright

-All rights reserved.
-All video recordings, lecture slides, assessments and other materials made available in connection with this course are subject to copyright protection and may be used only for private study by persons who are enrolled in this course.
-Any other use of these materials must be with the express, written permission of Robert Sedgewick and Kevin Wayne.